 This expense is associated with marketing, licenses and fees, and shareholder communications.
-This expense has decreased for the quarter and the year when compared to the prior corresponding quarter and year as a result of the Corporation's TSX listing in the prior year.
+This expense has increased for the quarter and the year when compared to the prior corresponding quarter and year as a result of the Corporation's listing on the OTCQX.